 Lacecap hydrangeas are susceptible to fungal diseases such as bacterial wilt, blight, leaf spot, and powdery mildew.
 Adequate spacing between plants and avoiding overhead watering can minimize the risk of a fungus spreading.

 How to Get Lacecap Hydrangea to Bloom

-Common reasons why hydrangea is not blooming is too much shade, wrong timing of the pruning so the flower buds have been accidentally removed, or a late spring frost after a warm spell that killed the flower buds.
-If the shrub is large and cannot be transplanted, pruning surrounding trees or shrubs can help letting more sunlight in.
-As for pruning, once you have determined whether the hydrangea blooms on old or new wood, and have adjusted the pruning accordingly, it will bounce back and flower the following year.
+Common reasons why hydrangeas are not blooming are too much shade, wrong timing of the pruning so the flower buds have been accidentally removed, or a late spring frost after a warm spell that killed the flower buds.
+If the shrub is large and cannot be transplanted, pruning surrounding trees or shrubs can help let more sunlight in.
+As for pruning, once you have determined whether the hydrangea blooms on old or new wood, and have adjusted the pruning schedule accordingly, it will bounce back and flower the following year.

 What is the difference between lacecap and mophead hydrangea?

 Their flowerheads are different.
 Mophead hydrangea has globe-shaped clusters of showy blossoms whereas lacecap hydrangea has flattened flower clusters.